Cheryl Burke and Matthew Lawrence Are Engaged

 As Cheryl Burke celebrated her special day, the Dancing With the Stars pro received a romantic proposal from her longtime boyfriend Matthew Lawrence.

 "OMG!
-So far so good for 34!," she wrote on Instagram Thursday evening. "#amilliontimesyes #imengaged #herecomesthebride."
+So far so good for 34!," she wrote on Instagram. "#amilliontimesyes #imengaged #herecomesthebride."

 In the social media post, fans got to see a great shot of her stunning diamond ring.
 And yes, she's totally smiling from ear to ear.